 |Year||Number of Hospitals||Number of Discharges||Number of Hospitals||Number of Discharges|

-A breakdown of the 1998 NIS hospital sample by geographic region is shown in Table 6.
-For each geographic region, Table 6 shows the number of:
+Table 7 shows a summary of the 1999 NIS hospital sample by geographic region.
+For each geographic region, Table 7 shows the number of:

 |Hospital Region||Universe||Frame||% of Universe in Frame||Target||Sample||Shortfall|

-Table 7 shows the number of hospitals in the universe, frame, and regular sample for each state in the sampling frame for 1998.
-The difference between the universe and the frame represents the difference in the number of community hospitals in the 1998 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Illinois, Hawaii, South Carolina, Tennessee and Missouri.
+Table 9 shows the number of hospitals in the universe, frame, and sample for each state in the sampling frame for 1999.
+The difference between the universe and the frame represents the difference in the number of community hospitals in the 1999 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Georgia, Hawaii, Illinois, Missouri and South Carolina.

 |State||Hospital Universe||Frame Size||Sample|

-It can be seen from the map above that hospitals were sampled throughout each region of the United States.
-The impact of stratification can be seen as well.
-In those regions where a higher proportion of states are represented (the northeast and west) relatively fewer hospitals are sampled from each state than in regions where fewer states are included.
-The number of hospitals and discharges by state and region are given in Table 8 below.
+The above map shows that hospitals were sampled throughout each region of the United States.
+It also shows the effect of stratification on the sample.
+In the Northeast and West, where a higher proportion of states are represented, relatively fewer hospitals are sampled from each state than in the South and Midwest, where the proportion of states in the NIS is lower.
+The number of hospitals and discharges by state and region are shown in Table 10 below.

 |REGION||State||Number Hospitals in Sample||Number Discharges in Sample|